 I wish communication didn’t have so many layers, but it really does!
 It would be great if it were simply as easy as you talk, you talk and everything is good to go.
-However, I think we all know that it’s never that simple and to make it that simple often gets you in trouble.
+However, I think we all know that it’s never that simple, and to make it that simple often gets you in trouble.
 So, save yourself any unnecessary trouble and learn solid communication tips to help you out.
 As an interior design business coach, this has been powerful to help transform my business.

 Face to Face Communication

-Your non-verbal communication will say a ton in regards to your level of comfort, attention and engagement in the conversation.
+Your non-verbal communication will say a ton in regards to your level of comfort, attention, and engagement in the conversation.
 Indiscreet non-verbal communication can likewise undermine the message that you were endeavoring to pass on.
-For instance, in the event that you talk in a way that someone can receive but your arms are crossed in front of your chest, this could be read with various negative connotation.
-Your audience may think you are being protective, defensive or impartial and it could prompt them to act in the same manner.
+For instance, in the event that you talk in a way that someone can receive but your arms are crossed in front of your chest, this could be read with various negative connotations.
+Your audience may think you are being protective, defensive, or impartial and it could prompt them to act in the same manner.

 If your nonverbal communication is not lining up with your words it can cause suspicion or disengagement.
 The more you can have those two things in alignment the more the receiver will be able to connect with you and trust you.